 Host plants:

-The larvae feed on Quercus, especially Quercus ilex and Q. coccifera.
+The larvae feed on Quercus species, especially Quercus ilex and supposedly also Q. coccifera and others.

 Habitat:

-Satyrium esculi is mostly found in hot and dry, open woods and bushy slopes.
+Satyrium esculi is mostly found in hot and dry, open woods and bushy slopes as well as in garigues and maquis.

 Life cycle:

 The egg respectively the caterpillar in the egg shell overwinters on twigs and stems.
-First, it is dark gray, but obviously lightens up after a few weeks when the larva has developed.
 I tapped the larvae from flowering evergreen oaks in the Massif de la Sainte Baume in Provence in May.
-The adults fly from late May/early June to July (sometimes still rare in early August).
-They love to suck on blackberry and pistachio flowers.
+The larvae are relatively late mature because of the late sprouting of Quercus ilex.
+The adults fly from early June to July (sometimes still rare in early August) with peak in late June/early July.
+In the very south rarely already from late May.
+The imagines love to suck on blackberry and pistachio flowers.

 Endangerment factors: